Mahdia School Fire: Girl, 15, remanded on 19 counts of murder - Guyana Chronicle

-A 15-year-old girl was, on Monday, remanded into the custody of the Juvenile Holding Center for setting fire to the female dormitory at Mahdia Secondary School, which left 19 children dead.
+A 15-YEAR-OLD school girl was remanded into the custody of the Juvenile Holding Centre for setting fire to the female dormitory at Mahdia Secondary School, which left 19 children dead.

-The teen appeared via Zoom before Magistrate Sunil Scare at Diamond Magistrates’ Court and was not required to plead to the 19 counts of murder.
+The teen appeared via Zoom before Magistrate Sunil Scare at Diamond Magistrate’s Court and was not required to plead to the capital offenses.

-The Guyana Chronicle had previously reported that the police disclosed that the teen was identified as a suspect after investigators were told that she set the fire after her cellular phone was taken away by the dorm mother and a teacher.
+The police had disclosed that the teen was identified as a suspect after investigators were told that she set the fire after her cellular phone was taken away by the ‘dorm mother’ and a teacher.

 According to the reports reaching this publication, fire/smoke was first spotted in the bathroom area.
 Unfortunately, it quickly engulfed the entire building, trapping many of the students and a five-year-old boy.
 Several of the students managed to escape with minor burns and injuries.

-Samples which were sent to the Mount Sinai Hospital in New York for DNA analyses, confirmed the identification of the dead children.
+Samples that were sent to Mount Sinai Hospital in New York for DNA analyses, confirmed the identification of the dead children.

 Last week, Government Pathologist Dr Nehaul Singh performed post-mortem examinations with dissections on six of the bodies: Nicholeen Robinson, Shorlin Bellarmine, Eulanda Carter, Subrina John, Martha D’ Andrade and Adonijah Jerome, at the Mahdia District Hospital’s mortuary and the cause of death for each of them was given as smoke inhalation and burns.